Kecaikhati: Origins and legends

 Kecaikhati is noted to be a daughter of Bura-Buri and the younger sister of Pisadema.
 According to tradition, human sacrifices were first offered by Kecaikhati to Bura-Buri for introducing sin in this world—and over time, these sacrifices were offered to her instead.
-On account of her flesh-eating nature she is also called Pisashi after Pishachas, the flesh-eating demons of Hindu and Buddhist mythology.
+Pisa and Pisa-si are Deori-Chutia words meaning son and daughter (similar to Fisa and Fisa-ju in Bodo).
+On account of her flesh-eating nature, this native word may have later been associated with Pishachini, the female form of the flesh-eating demons of Hindu and Buddhist mythology.

-In medieval period, her worship was related to power, warfare and royalty.
+In the medieval period, her worship was related to power, warfare and royalty.

-Under Hindu influence she has come to be known by different names: Tamreswari in Sadiya by the Chutias, Ranachandi in Maibong by the Dimasas.
+Under Hindu influence, she has come to be known by different names: Tamreswari in Sadiya by the Chutias, Ranachandi in Maibong by the Dimasas.
 To the Tai Khamtis, she might be known as Nang Hoo Toungh.